PKTINOS/PKod/Code.md

     n?$}3$+a2d1n

     Explanation: n? - Print value and new line
                  $}3 - If not even, run multipy (}).
 If multiply is ran, value is multiplied by 3.
 Else, since 3 means nothing, it does nothing
                  $+ - If not even, add one to value (thus if odd, 3n+1 part is done) a2 - Divide by 2, thus (3n+1)/2 (iteration) is done) d1 - Until value is 1
                  n - Print 1 to make output look complete

+#### Print letters from a to z

+    =a-+oiz

+    Explanation: =a - set value as a
+                 -  - decrement value by 1
+                 +o - increment value by 1, and print value iz - loop two previous instructions until value is z